Raffall Competitions Review

 Hop on to the winners page at Raffall and you'll see pages and pages of completed competitions.
 If a raffle sells enough tickets then it's up to the promoter to fulfil the prize delivery.
 An eBay style rating system is in place so that the winner can leave feedback on their experience.
 Like the open raffles page the winners section is a mess and difficult to use.
 You basically can only scroll through the pages rather than navigate by prize, closing date or promoter.
 What's also an issue is that it's unclear to us which competitions completed - with enough ticket sales - and which ones didn't.
 Looking through the almost 600 pages there are a number of results still pending whilst some reviews reference that the winners received a cash prize.
 Without knowing the percentage of completed vs uncompleted competitions it's hard to gauge just how successful the platform is for those running the giveaways and those entering them.

-For sheer variety of prizes then Raffall is ahead of other raffle sites.
-It'd be nice to have some categories though to make it easier to locate competitions.
+For sheer variety of prizes then Raffall is ahead of other sites.
+It's also seen off competition from the likes of Raffique.
 We do like that Raffall guarantee that if insufficient ticket sales are reached then a cash prize is paid out.
 At least you know that when spending your money then there's some kind of reward going to be awarded.
 The big winner though is Raffall who take a cut on every competition that runs on the site.
-In fact the whole platform has numerous flaws.
-Navigation is awful and there's no prize categorisation.
+In fact the whole platform has numerous flaws but it's nice to see categories are now in place.
 Interestingly not every competition gets listed in the directory.
 We wonder whether Raffall like to omit some prizes - such as win a house raffles - so that the owners are forced to pay for the premium listing?
 If this is the case then that's a tad underhand.
 The lack of indication of ticket sales until after you've bought a ticket is also questionable.
 Transparency on draws is lacking - especially with the big ticket items like houses - and surprisingly for a big platform there's no responsible play messages.
+Go To Raffall Competitions

 Disclaimer: Raffle and skill competitions can be expensive and addictive.
 Only wager if you can afford to lose.
 Sites like Raffall Competitions are not regulated in the same way as other UK gambling sites.
 Any links provided are not an endorsement from Loquax.
 In some cases Loquax may earn a referral fee from sales this does not effect our review.
 We strongly advise all visitors do due diligence on each site before deciding to enter.
 Terms and conditions apply.
 Begambleaware.org.